 - Japanese Ministry of Economy, Trade and Industry

 - Waseda University

-The European Commission participates in WICI as an Observer.
+The Brazilian Development Bank participates in WICI as an Observer.

 WICI is a private/public sector partnership for improving the reporting of intellectual assets and capital and key performance indicators that are of interest to shareholders and other stakeholders.
 Since wealth creation depends on the most efficient allocation of capital on a risk adjusted basis, the WICI collaboration is aimed at improving capital allocation through better information.
 Metrics which supplement traditional accounting measures will improve capital allocation decisions both within companies and between investors and companies.
 The result will be more wealth creation for a better world economy.